asllop/screens.js/README.md

 			alert("AnotherClass constructor");
 		},

-		anotherFoo: function(name)
+		foo: function(name)
 		{
 			alert("Another " + this.salute + " " + name);
+			this.Super.foo(name);
 		}
 	});

 The resulting class contains all methodes and propierties of the original NewClass plus the AnotherClass ones.
-The methodes and propierties with the same name are overwritten, in this case, the constructor.
+The methodes and propierties with the same name are overwritten.
+The Super propierty gives access to the superclass elements.

 ### 2. Model View Controller